Who are NSETS?

 The work of NSETS is supported by both Departments, DCYA and DENI, through the provision of funding to employ a part time Development Officer, who is currently contracted by the National Youth Council of Ireland to carry out this role.

-NSETS would like to invite you to attend one of our three regional consultations on our ‘Review and Update of NSETS Criteria and Procedures’.
-This consultation workshop will provide you with the opportunity to give your views on the professional education and training of youth workers, and inform the review of the Criteria and Procedures used by NSETS in its professional endorsement processes.
+We want to ensure that you have the opportunity to give your views on the professional education and training of youth workers, and inform the review of the Criteria and Procedures used by NSETS in its professional endorsement processes.

-If you have any queries about this event please contact NSETS Development Officer Olive Ring at email@example.com
+The deadline for completion is Monday 17th February 2020.
+If you have any questions please contact Olive Ring at email@example.com

 NSETS Committee: Call for Expressions of Interest